AnyDSL/artic/doc/main.md

 Artic is a front-end for the AnyDSL compiler framework.
 Compared to the existing front-end, Impala, its design is based on different compiler-design choices.
-In particular, the type-checking algorithm is based on "Local Type Inference", by Pierce and Turner.
+In particular, the type-checking algorithm is based on "Local Type Inference", by B. Pierce and D. Turner.
 The focus is on simplicity and ease of use of the code base, while also trying to optimize the generated code.

 # Coding Style